tracel-ai/burn/README.md

 <div align="left">
 <img align="right" src="./assets/ember-blazingly-fast.png" height="96px"/>

 Because we believe the goal of a deep learning framework is to convert computation into useful intelligence, we have made performance a core pillar of Burn.
-We strive to achieve top efficiency by leveraging multiple optimization techniques described below 👇
+We strive to achieve top efficiency by leveraging multiple optimization techniques described below.

+**Click on each section for more details** 👇

 </div>

 <br />